Employment outlook in the hospitality sector

 The hospitality sector may be a good choice for newcomers who are seeking work, either as a first job in Canada or in pursuit of a career.
 Employers in this industry have long been open to hiring immigrants.
 As well, jobs are plentiful and diverse.
-(While restaurants are considered part of the hospitality sector, here we focus mostly on hotels, with a separate post on restaurant work.)
+(While restaurants and catering are considered part of the hospitality sector, here we focus mostly on hotels, with separate posts on restaurant and catering work.)

 The hospitality industry has traditionally employed large numbers of newcomers.
 In fact, as pointed out in Hotel staff need help: Study (The Star, April 16/07), of the 30,000 people who worked in Greater Toronto hotels that year, 70 per cent were immigrants.

 But even with hiring a significant number of newcomers, the hospitality sector has serious staffing shortages.
-An article in Canadian HR Reporter states that there are currently thousands of open hospitality jobs.
-It’s estimated that in the past 15 years, 100,000 jobs in this sector went unfilled.
+There are currently thousands of open hospitality jobs.
 That number is expected to grow.

 There are over 250 hotels in the Greater Toronto Area, offering some 45,000 rooms.
 According to a CBRE Hotels report, in 2015 there were 61 hotels in downtown Toronto and 47 in the rest of the City of Toronto.

-A partial list of 60 hotels in the entire GTA includes:
+A partial list of 0ver 75 hotels in the entire GTA includes:

 |Adelaide Hotel Toronto||InterContinental Toronto Yorkville|